GROWING FOOD IS NOT HARD!

 - If the roots don’t grow fast enough and the water gets too low, the plant will dry out.

-- Top up the water once every few weeks.
+- Top up the water once every week.
 Depending on how fast the water depletes.

 The beauty of using soil as a growing medium, you can use the “regular” fertilizers on it.
 Yes, the soil part still needs to be watered periodically and fertilized.